JasonCooke1988/P5Blog/README.md

 Clone the repository.

-Use the package manager [composer](https://getcomposer.org/download/) to install foobar.
+Use the package manager [composer](https://getcomposer.org/download/) to install the projects dependencies.

 ```bash
 composer install
 ```
-Once installed change the value for 'base.path' in config/config.php with your local access path.
+Once installed change the value for 'base.path' (initially http://www.p5blog.com) in config/config.php with your local access path with the public folder on the end (ex: http://localhost/p5blog/public).

 Create a database with the name 'p5blog' and import the SQL dump file 'p5blog.sql' found in the root directory.